KNCal/StreamRedisNode2/README.md

 $ npm install
 ```

-The Twitter eater, the `terms` argument is the keyword on which the demo will run - it works best with something high volume (politics, sports, etc).
-Right now it is hard coded with "trump" as search word.
+The Twitter eater, (in the future, the `terms` argument is the keyword on which the demo will run - it works best with something high volume like politics, sports, etc.) Right now it is hard coded with "trump" as search word.
 ```
 $ node twitter.eater.js
 ```

+Start server.node.js which streams to browser client.

+$ node server.node.js

 The service will launch on localhost:4000